 4. “We have no way of knowing what lies ahead for us in the future.
 All we can do is use the information at hand to make the best decision possible.
 It’s gonna be fine.
 Your whole life is gonna be fine.”

-Blame it on social media, global politics or David Warner’s bewildering loss of form.
-But, right now, there’s an anxiety epidemic.
-Sadly, your kids are unlikely to escape unscathed.
+Right now, there’s an anxiety epidemic and, sadly, your kids are unlikely to escape unscathed.
 That’s why sometimes your role as a father will simply be to maintain calm and dispense gentle reassurance like Christopher Walken does here.
 Even when you’re actually scared shitless yourself.

 5. BERNARD BERKMAN: Joan, let me ask you something.
 All that work I did at the end of our marriage, making dinners, cleaning up, being more attentive.
 It never was going to make a difference, was it?
 You were leaving no matter what…